followingthefasciaplane/sm-enginetime-profiler/README.md

 - log 3. same as log 2 but 100 ticks
 - log 4. same as log 2 but 1000 ticks

+note: ignore the first value of each logfile. first one is mega skewed

 ## usage

 - `sm_framelog "prefix" <tickcount>`